 Explore the natural coast of the Cilento and the ancient Greek settlement at Velia where the Eleatic School of Philosophers once lived.
 We'll visit the seaside villages where the Mediterranean Diet was first discovered and where the locals have been studied from their extraordinary good health and long lives.
 In the evening we'll have dinner at a restaurant in Borgo Castellabate, a UNESCO World Heritage Site and one of Italy's most beautiful small villages.

-DAY 4 (MONDAY, JULY 1): POMPEII AND NAPLES
+DAY 4 (MONDAY, JULY 1): IRPINIA AND NAPLES

 DAY 5 (TUESDAY, JULY 2): WELCOME TO SICILY AND LO ZINGARO NATURE PRESERVE